 Restart your computer and see if the Pin to Start context menu option works for you.

-3] If one of the above options do not help you, you might want to re-register the Shell32.dll file, by running the following command in an elevated command prompt window:
+If one of the above options does not help you, you might want to re-register the Shell32.dll file, by running the following command in an elevated command prompt window:

 regsvr32 /i shell32.dll